This

 |

-Francesco
+Francesco Turrisi

 Italian jazz pianist and

-frame drum who plays great Sicilian style
+frame drummer who plays great Sicilian style

-tamburello. originally from Turin in northern
+tamburello.
+Originally from Turin in northern

 Italy, he is now located in Ireland.
 He has